By Pamela Doan

 - “My rain-catching barrel saves me a lot of walking to get to the hose.
 I can wash my hands, water plants and conserve water.” ~Anna West

 - “I compost food scraps and garden clippings.
 I only use organic amendments and re-use or recycle plant pots.
 I support local, family-owned garden centers and don’t purchase any plant that has been treated with neonicotinoids [an insecticide that kills pollinators].” ~Philomena Kiernan

 - “I save seeds from last year’s plants and from organic vegetables purchased locally, and start seeds in yogurt cups.” ~Virginia Piazza

 - “Like others here in Beacon, I maintain a strictly organic garden and use vermicomposting.
 Those worms have a voracious appetite and eat just about everything.
 I feed them the Thursday newsprint sales flyers, facial tissues, yarn snippets, my dryer lint and hairbrush gleanings, as well as all food scraps except Allium family and citrus, which might give them a tummy ache.
 I get worm castings, which make my veggies jump out of the ground, and worm tea, which I dilute for my houseplants.” ~Arabella Champaq

 A last thought: One thing that is getting more attention and validation from research is soil health and no-till practices.
 Not only is soil a carbon sink (meaning it prevents carbon dioxide from being released into the atmosphere, where it contributes to climate change), it can be a tool for reducing emissions.
 Minimize digging, maximize organic amendments and lower your carbon footprint this season.
 Happy Earth Day!

 Have a sustainable gardening tip?
-Email me at [email protected]The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Email me at [email protected].